Rowenn07/CurrencyManager/CurrencyManager/README.txt

 3. CRUD operations for currency conversion history

-4. Schema for currency conversion history:
+4. Schema for currency conversion history

 Note:
-Project unfinished.
-Redis implementation with database commented out until fixed.

-To-do
-Complete Redis and MySQL implementation with dev testing.
+In progress.
+Final tests on database.
-Code cleanup
+Code cleanup.